Late eagle from the fairway stakes Spieth to lead at Pebble - WTMJ

 AP Golf Writer

+The pin on the 16th was cut to the left on a severely pitched green, and it was perfect.

+“With the wind in off the right and a little mud on the right side of the ball, I knew I could throw it out to the right and let kind of the wind and the mud do most of the work,” Spieth said.
+“In the air I thought it was going to be really good.
+It was one of the only shots I kind of said, ‘Oh, be good’ on today.
+Certainly a bonus for it to drop.

 These moments used to happen when Spieth was winning all the time.
-This was the second time this week he holed out from the fairway, and now he is on the cusp of ending more than three years without a victory.
+This was the second time this week he holed out from the fairway, and now he is on the cusp of winning again.

-He shot 1-under 71 as he goes for a second victory at Pebble Beach in the last five years.

-A pedestrian round that included bogeys on two of the par 5s left Spieth two shots out of the lead with three holes to play.
-And then it all changed.
-His hard draw to a left pin on the 16th landed about 8 feet right of the hole and took the slope all the way to the bottom of the cup.

 Patrick Cantlay, whose third round began with such promise when he hit 8 feet for eagle, birdied the 18th for a 70 and joined Berger two shots out of the lead.
 Tom Hoge (68) and Russell Knox (69) also were two shots behind.